AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-custom-cache-configuration.md

 ## Manage domains

-For both Starter and Pro projects, you can use the Domains option to add and manage the Fastly domain configuration for your store.
+For both Starter and Pro projects, you can use the [!UICONTROL Domains] option to add and manage the Fastly domain configuration for your store.

-- For Starter projects, go to Project URL under the Domains tab in the Project Web interface to add your Project URL.
+- For Starter projects, go to Project URL under the [!UICONTROL Domains] tab in the Project Web interface to add your Project URL.

-- For Pro projects, submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to add the domain to your Cloud configuration before you can add the domain to your cloud configuration.
+- For Pro projects, submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to add the domain to your Cloud configuration rbefore you can add the domain to your cloud configuration.
+Also, after you add the domain configuration to Adobe Commerce, the Support team must update the Fastly domain configuration for your project.

->[!NOTE]
->
->For Pro plan projects, submit an Adobe Commerce Support ticket to update the Fastly domain configuration for your project.

 **To manage Fastly domain configuration from the Admin**: